Repair or Sell As-Is? How to Price a Fire Damaged Home for Both Scenarios

 Estimating Repair Costs

-This is the most critical variable.
-You must get multiple quotes from licensed contractors who specialize in fire restoration.
-Standard contractors may underestimate the cost of specialized tasks like smoke odor removal or water damage remediation.
+This is the most essential factor.
+You need to obtain several estimates from licensed professionals who focus on fire restoration.
+Standard contractors might undervalue the expenses associated with specialized tasks such as smoke odor elimination or water damage restoration.

 The “Hidden” Costs